JaKourdi/IronHome/README.md

 curl -X POST http://localhost:5000/auth/login  -H 'Content-Type: application/json' -d '{"username":"dummy1","password":"IRON552!$source"}'

 ```
-See Generate JWT token - web app can auth user and use the JWT to access restriced page.
+See Generate JWT token - web app can auth user and use the JWT to access restricted page.

 Value is saved as a session under user_id